cezartrusca/RL-Agent-Sim/README.md

 - Pickle

 The script saves the agent's progress every 10 episodes to *agent.sav*.
 Each episode has a total of 200 steps.
+When loading the script a second time, it will attempt to load a brain from *agent.sav* if it exists.